gmlang/ezplot-book/manuscript/05-01-scatterplot.md

 ![Boxoffice vs. Budget](images/scatterplot_bo_vs_bt-1.png)

-We see there's a clear positive linear trend between boxoffice and budget.
+There's a clear positive linear trend between boxoffice and budget.
 What's the best line that summarizes this relationship?
-This is not an easy question.
-We need to run linear regression to find out.
-But luckily, we have the ezplot function `add_lm_line()`.
-It will add the best fitting line with its equation, R-squared and p-valued displayed on the plot.
-Let's add the best fitting line now.
+To find out the answer, we need to run linear regression.
+Luckily, the function `add_lm_line()` does it automatically.
+It adds to the plot the best fitting line, and displays its equation by default.
+In addtion, it also shows the R-squared value and the p-value associated with the coefficient estimate of x.
+Let's run `add_lm_line()` now.

-A>
 ```r
 add_lm_line(p)
 ```